 - Another option is to sit in sukhasana (cross-legged) opposite each other, knees touching, and gaze into each other’s eyes… it’s intense.
 I feel anything from deeply loved to highly judged (my therapist assures me that judged feeling is just me projecting)… sometimes I even cry!
 Anyway, if you are looking to build some intimacy give it ago!

-This is considered a therapeutic acro pose and is super yummy.
+This is considered a therapeutic yoga poses 2 people can do and is super yummy.

 Restorative Partner Yoga Child’s Pose and Fish Pose

-It’s nice to wind down with something relaxing for the both of you — take turns doing this one as it’s pretty delicious for both of you.
+It’s nice to wind down with some relaxing yoga for 2 people — take turns doing this one as it’s pretty delicious for both of you.

 Partner Yoga Supported Sukhasana